pySRURGS/cyGOURGS/README.md

 attractive algorithm with which to solve these kinds of problems.
 This software is aimed at engineers, researchers and data scientists working in data analysis and computational optimization.

+Users who are unfamiliar with GOURGS should refer to the python version of this same software [pyGOURGS](https://github.com/pySRURGS/pyGOURGS).
+This is a C++/Cython port of pyGOURGS created for improved performance.

 ## Features